 Contact us now

-- Phosphorus → Self-fluxing, no additional flux required
+- Phosphorus: Self-fluxing for copper joints; no additional flux required

-- Not suitable for steel due to phosphorus-induced embrittlement
+- Material limitation: Not recommended for steel due to phosphorus-induced embrittlement

 | Alloy (AWS) | ISO Equivalent | Chemical Composition (wt%) | Melting Range (℃) | Recommended Brazing Temperature (℃) |